 8. Great Conditioner for Dry Hair

 If you have dry hair, you can prepare a simple hair conditioner using pumpkin.
-All you need to do is mix 2 cups of chopped and cooked pumpkin with 1 tablespoon coconut oil, 1 tablespoon honey and 1 tablespoon yoghurt.
+All you need to do is mix 2 cups of chopped and cooked pumpkin with 1 tablespoon coconut oil, 1 tablespoon honey and 1 tablespoon yogurt.
 Make a puree with the mixture of pumpkin and yogurt in a food processor or blender.
 Then add coconut oil and honey to make a smooth mixture.
 Apply it to damp shampooed hair, wear a plastic shower cap and leave for 15 minutes.
 Rinse off thoroughly and style as usual.

 Health Benefits of Pumpkins

 This brightly colored, “cheerful looking” vegetable is rich in plenty of nutrients, making it a very valuable vegetable from the health perspective.
 It is a good source of Vitamin A, Vitamin C, Vitamin E, flavonoids and antioxidants such as xanthin, carotenes and leutin.
 It is also a good source of B complex vitamins like folate, niacin, pyridoxine, pantothenic acid and thiamin.
-Mineral wise, it is rich in iron, copper, potassium, calcium and phosphorus.
+Mineral wise, it is rich in iron, copper, potassium, calcium and phosphorus (5).
 The health benefits of pumpkin include:

 9. Low in Calories

 Pumpkin is a very low calorie vegetable.
 100 grams of pumpkin provide only 26 calories (6).
 Most of the dieticians recommend pumpkin in their weight reduction programs.